parrishsteve/stock-market/README.md

 ONCE YOU HAVE A KEY YOU NEED TO SET IT IN THE app/gradle.properties file and rebuild.

-See Real-Time Data, swipe to refresh
 ![symbol screen](symbol-page.png)

-Search for symbols
 ![Search For Symbols](search.png)

-See a snapshot of day activity
 ![Company Details](graph.png)